markfinger/python-js-host/README.md

 ### Function

-`Function` objects enable you to pass data from your python process to a JavaScript environment.
-Functions must be created with a string which matches a name specified in your config file.
+`js_host.function.Function` objects enable you to pass data from your python process to a JavaScript environment.
+Functions must be instantiated with a string which matches a name specified in your config file.

 If your `host.config.js` file resembled the following